jlad521/HaskellProject/README.md

 * newBoard          -- creates a new checkers Board with all the pieces on it
 * updateBoard       -- performs a valid Move on the Board, producing updated board
-* checkPossibleHops -- checks if there's an available hop for inverse mode. [also used for doubleHops?]
+* checkPossibleHops -- checks if there's an available hop for inverse mode.
 * isWin             -- checks if a player is out of pieces or they don't have an possible move.
+Either are false, the player loses.
-* validHop          -- checks if a move is valid
+* validHop          -- checks if a hop is valid
-* validStart        -- checks if a move has a valid starting location
+* validStart        -- checks if a Move has a valid starting location
-* validEnd          -- checks if a move has a valid ending location
+* validEnd          -- checks if a Move has a valid ending location
+* evalMove          -- computes a list of Moves by calling evalSingleMove.
+Only updates the board if all the moves are valid; otherwise, rolls back as an invalid Move.
+* evalMoveHelper    -- helper function to ensure Man hopping backwards can only happen after at least one hop
-* evalMove          -- computes a move by checking validStart, validEnd, isWin, if a hop is available in inverse mode, or updates the Board with the input move.
+* evalSingleMove    -- checks validStart, validEnd, if a hop is available in inverse mode.
+If all of those pass, it returns an updated the Board with the Move completed.

 ###### Display
 This module contains all the functionality related to visualization and cursor